Long COVID – long-term effects of COVID-19

 What is long COVID?

-As can happen with other infectious diseases, people who contract COVID-19 sometimes experience health problems for weeks or even months after recovering from the initial SARS-CoV-2 infection.
+As with other infectious diseases, people who contract COVID-19 sometimes experience health problems for weeks or even months after recovering from the initial coronavirus infection.

 If the symptoms persist for more than 4 weeks after the acute infection or if new symptoms develop that cannot be explained in any other way, this is known as long COVID.
 If symptoms last for more than 12 weeks, this is known as post COVID-19 condition or post COVID for short.